AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

   Note that even when this lock is set, still multithreaded access to registration and/or box-function invocations is <b>not allowed</b>.

-The function uses two template parameters that have to be explicitly specified:
+The function uses three template parameters that have to be explicitly specified because they can not be deduced by the compiler:
 1. The function descriptor type.
 2. The mapped type.

-We had seen in chapter \ref alib_boxing_customizing_traits how to denote a mapped type with field \alib{boxing;T_Boxer::Mapping}:
-The C++ type has to be wrapped in either \alib{boxing;TMappedTo<T>} or
-\alib{boxing;TMappedToArrayOf<T>}.
-The same notation is used here.
+3. A boolean value denoting whether array-boxing is used or not.
+   This third value defaults to \c false and hence can be omitted for plain-type boxing.

-Finally, the address of the box-function is to be passed to \alib{boxing;BootstrapRegister} as a normal argument.
+The address of the box-function is to be passed to \alib{boxing;BootstrapRegister} as the single normal argument of the function.

 \note
   Details on the internal implementation of boxes are given in later chapter